IlyaKuzmichev/s21_StringPlus/README.md

 ## Task

 ### Part 1.
-Implementation of the string.h library functions
+Implementation of the string library functions

 It is necessary to implement the described functions of the string.h library:
  - The library must be developed in C language of C11 standard using gcc compiler